 Cloud Transformation – We have helped several media and entertainment firms with legacy modernization by leveraging the power of Mobile and Cloud, resulting in improved customer experience.
 Our strategic partnership with Amazon Web Services gives you a rich choice of flexible and consistent cloud platforms.

-Data Analytics – Data analytics help you make better decisions in areas such as content, marketing, distribution, and user experience.
+Data Analytics – Data analytics helps you make better decisions in areas such as content, marketing, distribution, and user experience.
 Scalex helps you gather insights for personalized marketing and customer engagement management, helping drive new revenues in media.

 Over the past 5 years, we have successfully delivered products to the leading organizations of the M&E industry that has given us access to the pulse of the sector while always staying agile.
 Start your digital journey with Scalex, contact us today!

-Many companies still haven’t redefined the relationship with their customers by using the emerging trends in the media and entertainment industry.
+Many companies still haven’t redefined their relationship with their customers by using the emerging trends in the media and entertainment industry.
 Today, the transformation of the processes is inevitable to nurture the audience and survive the fiercely competitive market.
 Content that is available at the click of a button and is available from anywhere and any device is the need of the hour.
 Leveraging the right technology to provide personalized content to the audiences’ preferences cost-effectively is what it requires to operate in the digital M&E space.

 As we look ahead, digitization will make sweeping changes in the way content is consumed.
 It will play a pivotal role in bringing outdoor entertainment directly to consumers at their comfort.
 This era will likely go down into the pages of history as the golden age of M&E, where COVID-19 was although challenging but it accelerated digitization for the changing behavioral patterns.